Smack (ship)

 A smack was a traditional fishing boat used off the coast of Britain and the Atlantic coast of America for most of the 19th century and, in small numbers, up to the Second World War.
-Many larger smacks were originally cutter-rigged sailing boats until about 1865, when smacks had become so large that cutter main booms were unhandy.
-The smaller smacks retained the gaff cutter rig.
+Many larger smacks were originally cutter-rigged sailing boats until about 1865, when smacks had become so large that cutter main booms had grown unwieldy.
+The smaller smacks retained the Gaff rig.
 The larger smacks were lengthened and re-rigged and new ketch-rigged smacks were built, but boats varied from port to port.
 Some boats had a topsail on the mizzen mast, while others had a bowsprit carrying a jib.

 Large numbers of smacks operated in fleets from ports in the UK such as Brixham, Grimsby and Lowestoft as well as at locations along the Thames Estuary.
 In England the sails were white cotton until a proofing coat was applied, usually after the sail was a few years old.
-This gave the sails its distinctive red ochre colour, which made them a picturesque sight in large numbers.
-Smacks were often rebuilt into steam boats in the 1950s.
+This gave their sails a distinctive red ochre colour, which made them a picturesque sight in large numbers.
+As new propulsive technologies filtered out into general use, smacks were often candidates for refurbishment into steam boats in the 1950s.

-Smacks were developed to transport live lobsters during the late 1700s.
+Smacks were developed to transport live lobsters during the late 18th century.
 They were designed to allow seawater to circulate in a tank with holes in it.